 - Bargaining – The bargaining phase may involve you relying heavily on your hearing care professional to maximize the benefits of your hearing aid.

 At Hearing, Balance & Speech Center, we understand that accepting a hearing loss isn’t easy.
 Our hearing care professionals are on hand to help you throughout this time.
 Our Hearing Blog features useful information on hearing devices, as well as communication strategies.
 Seeking treatment for a hearing loss will help to minimize the impact that it can have on your quality of life.
 Don’t delay, book an appointment with the team at Hearing Balance & Speech Center.
-Call us on 1-800-HEAR-IT-1 or book a consultation with us today.
+Give us a call on 203-774-5642 or book a consultation with us today.